153957/time-lapse/README.rst

 Installation
 ============

 This package requires the ``ffmpeg`` tool to be installed.
-Moreover, it should be installed with the ``--enable-libfreetype`` option.
 Additionally ``graphviz`` should be installed to visually inspect the graph from in to output.
 When using homebrew use::

-    brew install ffmpeg --with-freetype
+    brew install ffmpeg
     brew install graphviz

 Then install this package::